 In the case of Be, there is a sudden jump in the value of its 3rd I.E which means this is the electron of its inner shell so its valence shell has two electrons and thus its valency is two.

-(i) Nuclear Charge: With an increase in nuclear charge, the hold of the nucleus increases on electrons so more energy will be required to remove electrons.
-Thus more is the nuclear charge more will be the I.E and vice versa.
+With an increase in nuclear charge, the hold of the nucleus increases on electrons so more energy will be required to remove electrons.
+Thus more is the nuclear charge will be the I.E and vice versa.

-(ii) Atomic Size: Smaller is the size of an atom, more will be the holder of the nucleus on electrons so more energy will be required to remove electrons.
-Thus smaller is the atomic size more will be the I.E and vice versa.
+Smaller is the size of an atom, more will be the holder of the nucleus on electrons so more energy will be required to remove electrons.
+Thus smaller the atomic size more will be the I.E and vice versa.

 I.E α 1/r2

-(iv) Penetration Effect: Fraction of time which the electrons of outer orbitals spend near the nucleus is called penetration effect.
+The fraction of time that the electrons of outer orbitals spend near the nucleus is called the penetration effect.
 The order of this effect and thus I.E is

 s > p > d > f